 In group brainstorming sessions, members must be able to consider and communicate ideas and possibilities, gather outside perspectives, and collaborate with one another.
 These will help you collect as many ideas as you can without burning out.

 Doing these iterations over chat is probably going to take weeks.
 Meetings for brainstorming sessions may only take 30 or 60 minutes per session.
 Having the ability, through meetings, to tackle different angles and different perspectives depending on your skillset and so forth is the reason why brainstorming is easier if you meet up.

 7. Driving Out Creative Conclusions

 Setting up meetings enforces creativity because all the people in the room revolve around a specific topic and all of them are united around a specific problem.

-Additionally, meetings, especially those that are onsite, discourage people from playing on their phones or their laptops or doing some paperwork.
+Additionally, meetings, especially those onsite, discourage people from playing on their phones or laptops or doing paperwork.
 They are more laser-focused on the problem and are more inclined to listen.

 Most startups have meetings on Saturdays or early in the mornings.
-It is usually the founding team and of the initial members that are not really nine-to-five workers because they wanna be fully focused and dedicated on product planning, innovation, or R&D such as better research coming up with new and creative strategies.
+It is usually the founding team and of the initial members that are not nine-to-five workers because they want to be fully focused and dedicated on product planning, innovation, or R&D such as better research coming up with new and creative strategies.

 8. Engaging Feedback Sessions

 If you really want to involve the people, your staff, and subordinates, in the conversation, you want to leverage face-to-face meetings because the feedback loop works a lot better when you have a one-on-one meeting and you can actually pull certain questions from them.
 You can provoke them to participate and invite them to engage.

 You can make them feel welcome to engage in a conversation as compared to just texting something over chat.
 Since most will feel conscious about logged conversations, you are not going to receive decent feedback unless the person is extremely confident or extroverted.